SolaceSamples/solace-samples-javascript/docs/_tutorials/persistence-with-queues.md

 </tbody>
 </table>

-This information will be need to be passed as parameters to the input fields of the samples as described in the "Running the Samples" section below.
+This information will be passed as parameters to the input fields of the samples as described in the "Running the Samples" section below.

 ## Obtaining the Solace API

-This tutorial depends on you having the Solace Web Messaging API for JavaScript downloaded and available.
+This tutorial depends on you having the Solace Web Messaging API for JavaScript version 10 or later downloaded and available.
 The Solace Web Messaging API for JavaScript distribution package can be [downloaded here]({{ site.links-downloads }}){:target="_top"}.
 The Web Messaging API for JavaScript is distributed as a zip file containing the required JavaScript library files and API documentation.
 The instructions in this tutorial assume you have downloaded the Web Messaging API for JavaScript library and unpacked it to a known location.

 The API Reference is available online at the [Web Messaging API for JavaScript documentation]({{ site.docs-api-reference }}){:target="_top"}.

 ## Trying it yourself